Retries are load multipliers: policy-keyed resilience for Go¶

 A retry is not free.
 Every extra attempt is more concurrency, more sockets, more CPU, and more pressure on the dependency that is already unhappy.

-- attempts are bounded
+- attempts are bounded by policy

-- failures are classified correctly
+- outcomes are classified on each attempt

-- behavior is explainable during an incident
+- behavior is explainable during an incident via timelines and observer hooks

 If you have seen my Python library redress, think of recourse as the Go counterpart that leans harder into "control plane" ideas: central envelopes keyed by operation, plus backpressure and tail-latency tooling.